MoshiMoshi0/TTController/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Additional content**
-If applicable, add screenshots to help explain your problem.
+If applicable, add any content that can help explain your problem.